nabe-abk/free386/MANUAL.md

 	* Verbose.
 Mainly displays information about memory.
 * -vv
 	* More verbose.
 View Free386 internal memory information.
+* -q
+	* Do not output Free386's title.
 * -p0 (default)
 * -p1
 	* -p1 After the environment variable PATH386, the environment variable PATH to find the EXP executable file.